Note: You can access the applicable DOC policies by clicking on Policies under the About Us tab.

 Staff in the records department review the date calculations of the inmate's sentence and check for any holds or detainers placed on inmates by other law enforcement agencies.
 If the inmate was convicted of a sex offense, the forms required for them to register as a sex offender are sent to them to complete before their release.

-If the release date is confirmed, staff also then determine the amount of money the inmate has in their bank account, the inmate's forwarding address and transportation needs and forward this information to the institution business office.
+If the release date is confirmed, staff also then determine the amount of money the inmate has in their bank account, the forwarding address and transportation needs for the inmate and forward this information to the institution business office.

 Do inmates receive money when they are released?